jonathanrico/bots-nlp-gauntlet/README.md

 # Installation instructions

-IMPORTANT: This project can only be deployed/installed in an org that satisfy the followig pre-requisites:
+IMPORTANT: This project can only be deployed/installed in an org that satisfy the following pre-requisites:

 1- The NLP Gauntlet Core Project must be deployed/installed first in the target org : https://github.com/forcedotcom/nlp-gauntlet